Alex-Kramer0/NEU-23-Linear-Algebra-and-Probability/README.md

 - Axioms of Probability, Equally Likely Outcomes, Conditional Probability
 - Bayes Independence, Discrete Random Variables, Continuous Random Variables
 - Uniform, Normal Distrubutions, Joint Probabilities

+## Projects Included:
+- Least Square: In this assignment we used real estate data to predict price using house age and to predict price using another feature.
+- NLP: In this assigmnet we used Berkeley Restaurant dataset to calculate joint probabilities for 5 sentences in the dataset.